joshbetz/node-memcached/README.md

 ### Options

 * `prefix` A prefix to apply to all keys.
 Default: ''
-* `timeout` The command timeout in milliseconds.
-Default: 1000.
 * `socketTimeout` The timeout to establish a connection.
 Default: 100.

 ## Pool Library